lili-bodrogi1/supplier-data-etl-pipeline/README.md

 ## 👩 About me

-I’m 24, I studied Computer Science Engineering with big data & business intelligence specialization.
+I’m 24 years old, I studied Computer Science Engineering with big data & business intelligence specialization.
-In my previous job I worked almost 3 years with ETL processes, data cleaning and sometimes frontend.
+In my previous job I worked almost 3 years with ETL processes, data cleaning and sometimes I did frontend development.
-I like solving problems with data and I’m learning German now.
+I like solving problems with data and also eager to learn more methods and to include more cloud environment in my ELT setups, which we know is the future.
+And I’m also learning German now.